ddev/ddev.com/src/pages/blog/sharing-a-ddev-local-project-with-other-collaborators.md

 Find us and other DDEV community experts via one of our [support channels](https://ddev.readthedocs.io/en/stable/#support-and-user-contributed-documentation).

 Take a look around the [project on GitHub](http://github.com/drud/ddev) and feel free to contribute!

-Please follow along on [Twitter](http://twitter.com/drud) for the latest news.